Rodaviva29/StripeCord/README.md

 StripeCord RCv2.3 is a major packed with improvements, new features, and refactoring to ensure greater stability, control, and easier configuration, you can check more about this release in the updates section, [click here](https://github.com/Rodaviva29/StripeCord/releases/tag/v2.3).

 If anyone would like to help the project, I would be grateful if you could make PRs or create a issue for enhancement features or bugs found.
 Any [Ko-Fis](https://ko-fi.com/rodaviva) given would be greatly welcome to allow me to continue to mantain this project development.

+> Backlog Feature: Allow webhooks instead of permsSync to speed up the process and reduce API requests.

 ---